 In the model-based enterprise (MBE) paradigm, enterprises are fueled by the digital thread, an authoritative, integrated information flow that connects all product life cycle phases.
-This paper presents current of an enhancement toISO 10303-242 standard that includes explicit support for associating a universally unique identifier (UUID) to an individual requirement in support of the digital threadsupport for UUIDs in digital thread standards, use cases and requirements for UUIDs in the product life cycle, research results, and finally, makes recommendations for the use of universal identifiers in commonly used product data standards.
+This paper presents initial evaluation results in interoperability testing of an enhancement to the ISO 10303-242 standard that includes explicit support for associating a universally unique identifier (UUID) to an individual requirement in support of the digital thread.

 Keywords